 If you have not yet signed up or logged in, you’ll be prompted to input your information at this point.

+If an inaccurate listing secures a booking, you will not be able to change the faulty criteria of that listing without first sending an alteration request to the guest in question.
+This could cost you a booking and waste your time.
+So, be diligent with your listing details, because a small error can have a big impact.
 Keep in mind that at any point you can go back to edit the previous descriptions provided.
-Or, you can always select the ‘Preview’ button in the top corner of your screen to see how your potential guests will view your published content.
+Or, Make use of the ‘Preview’ button in the top corner of your screen to see how your potential guests will view your published content.

 Airbnb provides three options for specifying the availability of this particular listing.
-Currently, the three available calendar selections do not yet require you to indicate specific listing dates but rather how long you want your listing to be posted on the site.
-In other words, the distinction between the three calendars lies within whether you want your listing to stay on the Airbnb market indefinitely (‘Always’), to remain available only for specific dates or a fixed periods of time (‘Sometimes’), or to be limited to a single fixed period of time (‘One Time’).
-The actual dates themselves should be inputted as soon as you publish your listing and should be updated regularly.
+Currently, these options reflect how long you want your property to stay listed on the Airbnb market, rather than specifying actual dates for rental. .
+You can choose for it to remain listed indefinitely (‘Always’), only for specific dates or a fixed periods of time (‘Sometimes’), or limited to a single fixed period of time (‘One Time’).
+The specific dates available for rental should be inputted as soon as you publish your listing and should be updated regularly.

 4. The Overview